-The Monitor shall share any notice(s) of intent to bid or bid(s) with the HPS Secured Creditors on a confidential basis, including: (i) copies (or if not provided to the Monitor in writing, a detailed description) of any such notice of intent to bid or any such bid received, after the NOI Deadline and no later than July 10, 2026; and (ii) on or after the NOI Deadline, such other information as reasonably requested by the HPS Secured Creditors or its advisors or as necessary to keep the HPS Secured Creditors informed of such notice of intent to bid or bid, no later than one (1) calendar day after any request or any material change or development with respect to a notice of intent to bid or bid.
+The Monitor and the Sale Advisor shall share any notice(s) of intent to bid or bid(s) with the HPS Secured Creditors on a confidential basis, including: (i) copies (or if not provided to the Monitor or the Sale Advisor in writing, a detailed description) of any such notice of intent to bid or any such bid received, after the NOI Deadline and no later than July 10, 2026three (3) business days following the NOI Deadline; and (ii) on or after the NOI Deadline, such other information as reasonably requested by the HPS Secured Creditors or its advisors or as necessary to keep the HPS Secured Creditors informed of such notice of intent to bid or bid, no later than one (1) calendar day after any request or any material change or development with respect to a notice of intent to bid or bid.

+The Monitor and the Sale Advisor shall share any notice(s) of intent to bid or bid(s) for shares of Cormorant Utility Services Limited held by CFFI with SFPC Quantum on a confidential basis, including: (i) copies (or if not provided to the Monitor or the Sale Advisor in writing, a detailed description) of any such notice of intent to bid or any such bid received, after the NOI Deadline and no later than three (3) business days following the NOI Deadline; and (ii) on or after the NOI Deadline, such other information as reasonably requested by SFPC Quantum or its advisors or as necessary to keep SFPC Quantum informed of such notice of intent to bid or bid, no later than one (1) calendar day after any request or any material change or development with respect to a notice of intent to bid or bid.

+Nothing in the SISP or the SISP Order acknowledges or declares that the interests in the shares, assets and/or business(es) being marketed within this SISP are capable of being transferred by CFFI.
+For clarity, all parties’ ability to challenge CFFI’s ability to transfer any shares, assets and/or business(es) pursuant to a Successful Bid are expressly preserved and not derogated from (the “Reservation of Rights”).

+18.

 SCHEDULE “A”: AUCTION PROCEDURES

 Auction.
-If the Monitor receives two or more Qualified Bids with overlapping subject shares or assets, the Monitor will conduct and administer the Auction in accordance with the terms of the SISP.
+If the Monitor receives two or more overlapping Qualified Bids with overlapping subject shares or assets, the Monitor will, in consultation with the Sale Advisor, may elect to conduct and administer the Auction in accordance with the terms of the SISP.
 Instructions to participate in the Auction, which will take place via video conferencing, will be provided to Qualified Parties (as defined below) not less than 24 hours prior to the Auction.

 Participation.
 Only parties that provided a Qualified Bid by the Qualified Bid Deadline (collectively, the “Qualified Parties”), shall be eligible to participate in the Auction.
 No later than 5:00

 p.m.
-Atlantic Time on the day prior to the Auction, each Qualified Party must inform the Monitor whether it intends to participate in the Auction.
-The Monitor will promptly thereafter inform in writing each Qualified Party who has expressed its intent to participate in the Auction of the identity of all other Qualified Parties that have indicated their intent to participate in the Auction.
+Atlantic Time on the day prior to the Auction, each Qualified Party must inform the MonitorSale Advisor whether it intends to participate in the Auction.
+The MonitorSale Advisor will promptly thereafter inform in writing each Qualified Party who has expressed its intent to participate in the Auction of the identity of all other Qualified Parties that have indicated their intent to participate in the Auction.

 Auction Procedures.
 The Auction shall be governed by the following procedures:

 Attendance.
-Only CFFI, the Qualified Parties, the Monitor and each of their respective advisors will be entitled to attend the Auction, and only the Qualified Parties will be entitled to make any subsequent Overbids (as defined below) at the Auction;
+Only CFFI, the Qualified Parties, the Monitor, the Sale Advisor and each of their respective advisors will be entitled to attend the Auction, and only the Qualified Parties will be entitled to make any subsequent Overbids (as defined below) at the Auction;